CosmoMyzrailGorynych/justdoit/Readme.md

 * `BUILD_TIMEOUT` — Maximum time to wait for a build to finish, in minutes.
 * `BUILD_AUTOWIPE` — Whether or not the folder at `SERVE_DIR` should be removed before building the repo.
 Defaults to `1` (wipe); set to `0` to disable it.
 * `BUILD_HOOK` — a webhook.
 A secret URL on which any request triggers pulling a repo and rebuilding the site.
 The site will be rebuilt even if the repo is not changed.
 Can be any path with a starting slash without GET parameters.
+* `BUILD_USE_SUBSTITUTE` — whether to serve a copy of a built directory while building a new one.
+Strongly recommended for enabled `BUILD_AUTOWIPE` as it prevents 404 errors popping while files are being baked.
+Defaults to `1` (use a substitute).

 ---